MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * A pixel read on an image is always truncated.

-FrontPanel Plugin
+Front Panel Plugin
-"""""""""""""""""
+""""""""""""""""""

 **Removed**

-* FrontPanel version 5: Move front panel from MicroEJ UI Pack to Architecture *(not backward compatible)*; Architecture contains now Front Panel version 6.
+* Front Panel version 5: Move Front Panel from MicroEJ UI Pack to Architecture *(not backward compatible)*; Architecture contains now Front Panel version 6.

 [11.2.0] - 2019-02-01
 =====================